CircuitVerse/Blog/content/posts/Aditya-Singh-Phase-1-GSoC25-Report.md

 CircuitVerse already serves hundreds of thousands of circuits, yet the growing catalogue can be hard to navigate and the database work behind the scenes is beginning to strain.
 Project 1 is an attempt to address both fronts at once.

 On the product side we want to help creators organise their work (folder‑based sub‑circuits, group‑level visibility) and help learners discover it (a richer Explore page and regular Weekly Contests with a public leaderboard).
-On the technical side we need to protect performance by eliminating N + 1 queries, adopting ViewComponents for clearer separation of presentation logic, and enforcing data‑layer guarantees through indices and transactions.
+On the technical side we need to protect performance by eliminating N + 1 queries.

 Weekly Contest and its Leaderboard became the natural first milestone (already popular in the community but still on a long‑lived branch).